-slipping signals are present, but their sampling rate is close to but not locked to that of the internal clock.
-If sample rate conversion hardware is not on, digital inputs that are slipping may suffer from clicks or distortion.
+slipping signals are present, but their sampling rate is close to but not locked to that of the slipping may suffer from clicks or distortion.
 The greater the difference between the internal clock's rate and the digital input's rate, the greater the distortion.
 Some slipping may be acceptable for monitoring or other non critical applications.
-Of course, you can always just turn on the sample rate converter for the AES/EBU and S/P DIF inputs.
-No sample rate conversion exists for the ADAT inputs. ОК signals are present, and their sampling rate is locked to the internal clock rate.
-All is good ! unlocked either no signals are present, their sampling rate is very unstable, or something is dreadfully wrong with them.
+Of course, you can always just turn on the sample rate converter for the AES/EBU and good!

+S/P DIF inputs.
+No sample rate conversion exists for the ADAT inputs.

+OK signals are present, and their sampling rate is locked to the internal clock rate.
+All is unlocked either no signals are present, their sampling rate is very unstable, or something is dreadfully wrong with them.